open-policy-agent/conftest/CONTRIBUTING.md

 - Detailed description of what your changes would entail.
 - Alternative solutions or approaches if applicable.

-Use your judgement about what constitutes a large change.
+Use your judgment about what constitutes a large change.
 If you aren't sure, send a message to the `#conftest` channel in the OPA slack or submit an issue on GitHub.

 ## Code Contributions

 If you are contributing code, please consider the following:

-- Most changes should be accompanied with tests.
+- Most changes should be accompanied by tests.
 - All commits must be signed off (see next section).
 - Related commits must be squashed before they are merged.
 - All tests must pass.